 The same employee said that GOG has had a great January but it all went south too quickly, as a "really bad" February was now compounded by the store's biggest layoffs yet.

 Things haven't been looking up in the gaming department either, short of the attention drawn by Cyberpunk 2077.
-A recent conference call revealed that even CDPR are a bit disappointed with the slow start of Thronebreaker: The Witcher Tales.
+A recent conference call revealed that even CDPR are a bit with the slow start of Thronebreaker: The Witcher Tales.